1alan98/ExperimentalPoemMaker/README.md

 # ExperimentalPoemMaker

-I made this program for an experimental poetry class assigments.
+I made this program as an experimental poetry class assigment.
 I was to make an experimental poem using any method I could think of, so I decided to write a program that would do it for me.
 Quick note, ExperimentalPoemMaker requires the use of my fork of Datamuse4J, also found in my profile.